KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Pipeline templates developed with Apache NiFi and registered with Kylo can be developed and tested in a sandbox environment, exported from Kylo, and then imported into Kylo in a UAT and production environment after testing.
-Once the NiFi template is registered with Kylo, a business user can configure new feeds through Kylo's step guided user interface.
+Once the NiFi template is registered with Kylo, a business user can configure new feeds through Kylo's step-guided user interface.

 Existing Kylo feeds can be exported from one environment into a zip file which contains a combination of the underlying template and metadata.
 The package can then be imported in the production NiFi environment by an administrator.